Engin-Boot/capture-behavior-of-a-visit-counter-Royarunimb12/needs-tech.md

 Scenario: Recover across restarts of the server that runs the visit-counter

-  Given data recovery software is installed in server When server restarts or forceful restart
+  Given server contains data recovery software
-  Then recover visit-counter from data recovery software
+  When programmer restarts server or forcefully restarts Then recover visit-counter from data recovery software

 Scenario: Reconcile counts if the sensor is offline for a while